5 things you should know before buying accessibility audit and accreditation services

 5. What does the badge actually mean? – transparency and ease of understanding

-The second important aspect of the ‘meaning’ of a badge is whether disabled people can easily understand if the badge will predict whether a site will work for their particular needs.
+The second important aspect of the ‘meaning’ of a badge is whether people with disabilities can easily understand if the badge will predict whether a site will work for their particular needs.

-While disabled people may be interested in how well a website meets the needs of all disabled people, they are much more likely to be interested in whether it will meet their own particular needs.
+While individuals may be interested in how well a website meets the needs of all people with disabilities, they are much more likely to be interested in whether it will meet their own particular needs.

 And this is where almost all badges fall down.